gbmhunter/blog/content/programming/microcontrollers/psoc/components/_index.md

 The component is really set-up and user, and the following image shows one of the most common ways you would set up the debouncer circuit.

-{{< figure src="/images/2013/03/psoc-debounce-component-with-pin-and-interrupt.png" width="590px" caption="The PSoC Debouncer.
+{{< img src="psoc-debounce-component-with-pin-and-interrupt.png" width="590px" caption="The PSoC Debouncer.
 In the case, the switch pulled-up, and input goes low on press, which fires interrupt."  >}}

 ## Delays

 Cypress supplies functions for creating software halt delays.
-They are included in CyLib.c.
+They are included in `CyLib.c`.
 There is:

 ```c
 void CyDelay(uint32 milliseconds);
 void CyDelayUs(uint16 microseconds)
 ```

-On the Cypress forums there is also delay functions supplied in a c header (.h) and assembly (.asm) file.
+On the Cypress forums there is also delay functions supplied in a C header (`.h`) and assembly (`.asm`) file.

 ## Digital Filter Blocks (DFBs)

 The PSoC microcontroller features a digital filter block, a highly versatile and easy-to-use piece of analogue hardware that can configured graphically from the GUI.

-{{< figure src="/images/2013/03/psoc-filter-component-config-dialog-box.png" width="1118px" caption="The filter component configuration tab in PSoC Creator."  >}}
+{{< img src="psoc-filter-component-config-dialog-box.png" width="1118px" caption="The filter component configuration tab in PSoC Creator."  >}}

 ## I2C